-- Each investigator who is planning to participate in the PHS/NIH-funded research must disclose to the institution's designated official(s) the investigator's significant financial interests and those of the investigator's spouse and dependent children no later than the time of application for PHS/NIH-funded research. - Each investigator who is participating in the PHS/NIH-funded research must submit an updated disclosure of significant financial interests at least annually, in accordance with the specific time period prescribed by the institution, during the period of the award.
-Such disclosure shall include any information that was not disclosed initially to the institution, or in a subsequent disclosure of significant financial interests (e.g., any Financial Conflict of Interest identified on a PHS/NIH-funded project that was transferred from another institution) and shall include updated information regarding any previously disclosed significant financial interest (e.g., the updated value of a previously disclosed equity interest). - Each investigator who is participating in the PHS/NIH-funded research must submit an updated disclosure of significant financial interests within thirty days of discovering or acquiring (e.g., through purchase, marriage, or inheritance) a new significant financial interest.
+- Each investigator who is planning to participate in the PHS/NIH-funded research must disclose to the institution's designated official(s) the investigator's foreign and domestic significant financial interests and those of the investigator's spouse and dependent children no later than the time of application for PHS/NIH- funded research. - Each investigator who is participating in the PHS/NIH-funded research must submit an updated disclosure of significant financial interests at least annually, in accordance with the specific time period prescribed by the institution, during the period of the award.
+Such disclosure shall include any information that was not disclosed initially to the institution, or in a subsequent disclosure of significant financial interests (e.g., any Financial Conflict of Interest identified on a PHS/NIH-funded project that was transferred from another institution) and shall include updated information regarding any previously disclosed significant financial interest (e.g., the updated value of a previously disclosed equity interest). - Each investigator who is participating in the PHS/NIH-funded research must submit an updated disclosure of significant financial interests within thirty days of discovering or acquiring (e.g., through purchase, marriage, or inheritance) a new significant financial interest. - NOTE: Each investigator must disclose all foreign financial interests (which includes income from seminars, lectures, or teaching engagements, income from service on advisory committees or review panels, and reimbursed or sponsored travel) received from any foreign entity, including foreign Institutions of higher education and foreign governments (which includes local, provincial, or equivalent governments of another country).